 1. BARRIER COATINGS

 One of the easiest and cheapest ways to prevent corrosion is to use barrier coatings like paint, plastic, or powder.
-Powders, including epoxy, nylon, and urethane, are heated to the metal surface to create a thin film.
+Powders, including epoxy, nylon, and urethane, adhere to the metal surface to create a thin film.
 Plastic and waxes are often sprayed onto metal surfaces.
 Paint acts as a coating to protect the metal surface from the electrochemical charge that comes from corrosive compounds.
-Today’s paint systems are actually a combination of different paint layers that serve different functions.
+Today’s paint systems are a combination of different paint layers that serve different functions.
 The primer coat acts as an inhibitor, the intermediate coat adds to the paint’s overall thickness, and the finish coat provides resistance to environmental factors.

 This corrosion prevention method involves dipping steel into molten zinc.
 The iron in the steel reacts with the zinc to create a tightly bonded alloy coating which serves as protection.
 The process has been around for more than 250 years and has been used for corrosion protection of things like artistic sculptures and playground equipment.
-Compared to other corrosion prevention methods, galvanization is known for lower initial costs, sustainability, and versatility.

 Alloyed steel is one of the most effective corrosion prevention methods around, combining the properties of various metals to provide added strength and resistance to the resulting product.
 Corrosion-resistant nickel, for example, combined with oxidation-resistant chromium results in an alloy that can be used in oxidized and reduced chemical environments.
 Different alloys provide resistance to different conditions, giving companies greater flexibility.

 Despite its effectiveness, alloyed steel is very expensive.